ZhenyingZhu/StudyNotes/AIAndData.md

 If it is not in the AI workspace, it can make code change without recording it, so undo doesn't make a difference.

+It send request to Github backend service, then the service connect to AI models.

+Do not call the model directly from the Android app if it needs a private API key.

 ### Cline

 <https://docs.cline.bot/getting-started/for-new-coders>